Phonon-mediated spin transport in quantum paraelectric metals: Introduction

 For the displacive ferroelectrics under consideration, the continuous ferroelectric phase transition involves the softening of transverse optical (TO) phonon modes associated with the displacement in proximity to the critical point \cite{Cohen1992, PhysRevLett.109.247601}, as this transition is characterized by a collective displacement of ions from their centrosymmetric positions \cite{PhysRevLett.125.087601, Chandra_2017, 10.1093/acprof:oso/9780198507789.001.0001}.
 Given that the TO mode displacement breaks the inversion symmetry while preserving the time-reversal symmetry, the interactions between the TO phonons and itinerant electrons in the presence of any finite atomic spin-orbit coupling takes the unconventional form of a Rashba-type spin-orbit coupling, which couples the momentum and spin of itinerant electrons \cite{PhysRevB.99.094524, MLee2020, PhysRevB.101.174501, PhysRevB.107.165110}.
 We refer to these distinctive interactions as “phonon-mediated spin-orbit coupling” (PM-SOC).
-Previous theoretical studies explored the impacts of the PM-SOC on correlated electronic phenomena in the quantum critical region, such as non-Fermi liquid behavior \cite{PhysRevB.107.165110} as well as augmented superconducting instability \cite{PhysRevB.107.165110, Yu2022}.
-However, the effect of the PM-SOC on electronic transport remains unexplored so far, remaining a missing piece of the physics near the ferroelectric quantum critical region.
+Previous theoretical studies explored the impacts of the PM-SOC on correlated electronic phenomena in the quantum critical region, such as non-Fermi liquid behavior \cite{PhysRevB.107.165110} , enhanced superconducting instability \cite{PhysRevB.107.165110, Yu2022}, charge transport \cite{PhysRevB.107.165110} and optical conductivity \cite{ PhysRevB.105.125142}; transport effects of soft TO phonons have also been investigated for the two-phonon scattering mechanism \cite{PhysRevB.104.115201, PhysRevB.106.L121114}.
+However, the effect of the PM-SOC on spin transport, particularly when subject to inhomogeneous electric fields, remains unexplored so far, remaining a missing piece of the physics near the ferroelectric quantum critical region.